mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

 Since it has `@mui/system` and `@mui/core` as dependencies, you **should not** install or import them separately.
 Instead, you should import from `@mui/material` directly.

+However, there are some cases that you might want to use building blocks from `@mui/core`.
 Let's imagine we're working on an application that mainly uses `@mui/material` with a custom theme and we've been given a Switch component design to develop that is very different from the one found in Material Design.
 In that case, instead of overriding the `Switch` from `@mui/material` we could use the `styled` API to customize the unstyled version of the Switch, available in the `@mui/core`, from scratch:

 ```js